 3. 10% of internet users in the US had a health and hygiene subscription in 2019.

-Though following beauty trends online is popular, it seems that the majority still prefer getting their beauty products at a physical store.
+Though following beauty trends online is popular, most people still prefer getting their beauty products at a physical store.
 In fact, When it comes to the health and beauty industry, statistics show that 69% of internet users didn’t order their products online but instead opted for a trip to the store.

 4. The coronavirus made hand mask sales grow by 606.4% in February and March of 2020.

-According to the same beauty industry statistics for 2020, the virus impacted the sales of other skincare products similarly.
-Hand soap sales grew by 438.4%, and body wipe sales grew by 378.5% in the same time period.
+According to the same beauty industry statistics for 2020, the virus impacted other skincare products’ sales similarly.
+Hand soap sales grew by 438.4%, and body wipe sales grew by 378.5% in the same period.

-5. Sephora was the most popular online store in the US in 2018, with a revenue of $778.8 million.
+5. Sephora was the most popular online store in the US in 2018, with a $778.8 million revenue.

 Ulta ranked as the second most popular store with a 735.1-million-dollar revenue, while NYX Cosmetics was third with a 428.7-million-dollar revenue.
 Beauty industry statistics put Paula’s Choice (which made $93.6 million in e-commerce revenue) last on the top-ten popularity scale.